 - Output Id: Enter a unique name to identify this Filesytem destination definition. - Output Location: Final destination for the output files. - Staging Location: Local filesystem location where to buffer files before compressing and moving to final destination.
 It is advisable that this location stable and high performance. - Partitioning Expression: JS expression to define how files are partitioned and organized.
-If left blank, Cribl will fallback on event.\\partition.
+If left blank, Cribl LogStream will fallback on event.partition.
 Defaults to '\${host}/\${sourcetype}'.
 Partitioning by time is also possible.
-E.g., '\${host}/\${C.Time.strftime(\time, '%Y-%m-%d')}/\${sourcetype}' - Data Format: Format of the output data.
+E.g., '\${host}/\${C.Time.strftime(time, '%Y-%m-%d')}/\${sourcetype}' - Data Format: Format of the output data.
 Defaults to json. - File Name Prefix: The output filename prefix.
 Defaults to CriblOut - Compress: Data compression format used before moving to final destination.
 Default none .
 It is recommended that gzip is used. - Max File Size (MB): Maximum uncompressed output file size.
 Files of this size will be closed and moved to final output location.
 Defaults to 32. - Max File Open Time (Sec): Maximum amount of time to write to a file.
 Files open for longer than this will be closed and moved to final output location.
-Defaults to 300.
+Defaults to 300. - Max File Idle Time (Sec): Maximum amount of time to keep inactive files open.
+Files open for longer than this will be closed and moved to final output location.
+Defaults to 30. - Max Open Files: Maximum number of files to keep open concurrently.
+When over, the oldest open files will be closed and moved to final output location.
+Defaults to 100.